nisarhassan12/interface/README.md

 ## Third-Party SaaS Services

-We use these great software vendors in our codebase.
+To help us write into this repository and run our business, we use these
+software:

 * Auth0
+* Casetext
+* Code Climate
 * Fathom Analytics
+* G Suite
 * GitHub
 * Google Cloud Platform
-* Code Climate
 * Postgraphile
 * SendGrid
+* Terraform Cloud
 * Transloadit
 * Xero
 * Zendesk Suite